Akash-Yunav/Curriculum-Authoring-Tool/README.md

   - Move/Drag(Up & Down) feature

 - Editable text in each row

-## Bonus Functionalities Implemented

-- Load/Save feature to save the Curriculum as a JSON file and load it when need.
+- Load/Save feature to save the Curriculum as a JSON file and load it when needed.

-  - Matches the url

-- Hosted the working app in Netlify

-## Frameworks used in this
+## Libraries used

 - React.js